College Mumps Cases Here, There and Everywhere

 We know that successful immunization programs work to reduce the wild strain of the disease, but we also know that natural exposure can help to boost immunity among the general population.
 Here are two explanations offered in The Journal of Infectious Diseases.

 Additionally, “vaccine efficacy and corresponding antibody levels may be lower than expected, especially now that natural boosting due to disease exposure is very rare (estimates of the effectiveness of the mumps vaccine have varied but have been estimated to be as low as 64% after 1 dose and 79% percent after 2 doses.”

 A review of available literature shows that these mumps outbreaks have been receiving a fair amount of attention recently.
 If we continue to see additional outbreaks, I believe we will be hearing more about the need to investigate all possible causes and potential solutions.

-Right now, the best way to prevent mumps is to vaccinate yourself and your family and encourage others do too.
-Then I suggest you advise your college student to be careful not to swap spit with anyone or they run the risk of suffering an uncomfortable illness and a likely quarantine.
-I’m not going to tell you that this parental advise will work with your student, but I guess it couldn’t hurt.
+Right now, the best way to prevent mumps is to vaccinate yourself and your family and encourage others to do the same.
+You may also want to advise your college student not to swap spit with anyone or they run the risk of suffering an uncomfortable illness and a likely quarantine.
+It’s unlikely this parental advice will be well received, but it couldn’t hurt.

 This guest post was written by Alethea Mshar out of concern for her son Ben.
 A version of this post originally appeared on her blog Ben’s Writing, Running Mom.
 Like all parents, my child’s health...

 Every Child By Two asks you to join in urging Congress to protect crucial funding for immunization programs.
 Politics aside, if and when the Affordable Care Act is repealed, nearly $600 million in funds...